Wolverine971/9takes/src/blog/people/movie-stars/Arnold-Schwarzenegger.md

 	/>
 </div>

+> **Disclaimer** This analysis of Arnold Schwarzenegger's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Arnold Schwarzenegger.

 <p class="firstLetter">Arnold Schwarzenegger is a well-known actor, politician, and bodybuilder.
 He is driven by success and achievement, making him a perfect example of an Enneagram Type 3: The Achiever.</p>

 ## Success and Achievement-Oriented